-4 Validation
+4 VALIDATION

-ITEA-OSAMI is an european project which was executed by 34 partners from both the academia and enterprise.
-The objective of this project was to develop open source common foundations for a distributed, dynamic service-oriented platform.
+ITEA-OSAMI is an European project which is being executed by 34 partners from both the academia and enterprise.
+The objective of this project is to develop open source common foundations for a distributed, dynamic service-oriented platform.

-Consortium partners came from multiple domains (healthcare, personal, and mobile office), followed different software development processes, and depended on existing open source resources from different communities.
+Consortium partners come from multiple domains (healthcare, personal, and mobile office), follow different software development processes, and depend on existing open source resources from different communities.
 This created a need for a centralized platform that eased partner integration.

 The repository presented in this article has been developed and deployed in order to address the project requirements.
 It has widely succeeded at this task, becoming the central point of the ITEA-OSAMI ecosystem.
-ITEA-OSAMI's running instance of the repository could be publicly accessed at the time of writing of this article1.
-(Figure 7 shows the visual aspect of the web interface, which is listing several units already resolved).
+ITEA-OSAMI's running instance of the repository can be publicly accessed at: http://repository.osami-commons.org (Figure 7 shows the visual aspect of the web interface, whis is listing several units already resolved).